-Facebook is the name that everyone is quite familiar with now days, the most favored, convenient and popular social media platform.
-Every Facebook fan page owner; tends to be obsessed with getting more and more Likes on their fan page.
-You too are part of this flock, don't mind but that is why you are reading this post.
-Anyway nothing wrong in this, the likes shows the credibility of your business/ brand/product/services or knowledge share that you are posting on your fan page for your audience.
+Facebook is the name that everyone is quite familiar with nowadays- the most favored, convenient, and popular social media platform.
+Every Facebook fan page owner tends to be obsessed with getting more and more likes on their fan page.
+Don’t mind me saying this, but you too are a part of this flock and that is why you are reading this post.
+Anyway, nothing is wrong in this.
+The likes show the credibility of your business/ brand/product/services/knowledge share that you are posting on your fan page for your audience.

 People liking your page simply reflect their token of approval that they like your business because of high-quality products and services.
 This makes generating page likes important for everyone.

-Following are few Strategies to get more organic likes on your Facebook page suggested by Facebook experts.
+Following are a few strategies to get more organic likes on your Facebook page as suggested by Facebook experts.
 Go through this one by one and implement these religiously to get fast and assured results.

-Periodic Analysis Of Your Fanpage
+Periodic analysis of your fanpage

 Facebook has provided quite an advanced insight tool to study and understand the behavior of your page visitors.
-You should check this page insight regularly to see what your audience responds maximum too.
-So that you can post similar stuff frequently to get more people engagement thus likes.
+You should check this page regularly to see what your audience responds the maximum to so that you can post similar stuff frequently to get more people engageged which will get you more likes.

-Add Pop-Up On Your Blog/Website
+Add pop-ups on your blog/website

-If you have an official blog and website you can add Facebook like pop up on that.
-To make it more promising you can promise any discount or giveaway in return of a Facebook like.
+If you have an official blog or a website, you can make Facebook likes to pop-up on that.
+To make it more promising, you can promise any discount or giveaway in return for a Facebook like.

-Don't Underestimate Facebook LIVE
+Don't underestimate Facebook LIVE

 Facebook LIVE is an option where you can make a video and publish it simultaneously on this social media platform.
-Going LIVE on Facebook with something that really interests your audience will attract a new user as well.
-Suppose one of your current followers liked the LIVE video that notification will be shared with his/her friend circle on Facebook.
+Going LIVE on Facebook with something that really interests your audience will attract new users as well.
+Suppose one of your current followers liked the LIVE video, that notification will be shared with his/her friend circle on Facebook.
 Anyone from his circle having a similar interest will surely come and LIKE your page.

-Post Interesting Stuff
+Post interesting stuff

 Don't limit your updates or post in a TEXT message only.
-Use images, gif's, videos these happening stuff really attract people.
+Use images, gif's, and videos to attract people.
 Moreover, the audio/visual medium can convey the message in a more promising way.

-Exploit Events Feature
+Exploit the ‘events’ feature

-If there are lots of happenings going on in your business like any celebration, meeting or something that could make your audience to stay and read about, you have got a better opportunity to announce that on social media.
-For every such happening or special day create an event on Facebook.
+If there are lots of things happening in your business like any celebration, meeting, or something that could make your audience stay, you have got a better opportunity to announce that on social media.
+For every such happening or a special day, create an event on Facebook.

-Create Polls/Contests
+Create polls/contests

 People feel more important when they are invited to participate directly.
-Occasionally create polls or contents to let people get directly involved and Like your page.
+Occasionally, create polls or contents to let people get directly involved and like your page.

-Post At Peak Hours
+Post during peak hours

-Fanpage insight is a powerful analytic platform provided by Facebook.
-Study your visitor/user behavior, check at what hours of the day your posts get maximum likes or visits.
-For further post during these hours only.
+Fanpage Insight is a powerful analytical platform provided by Facebook.
+Study your visitor/user behavior; check the times in a day when your posts get maximum likes or visits.
+Post during these hours only.

-Never Miss Weekends
+Never miss weekends

 Whatever businesses you are running, people have more time on weekends to spend on social media.
-Post interesting and useful content on weekends so that it could get maximum attention of your potential and existing users.
+Post interesting and useful content on weekends so as to get the maximum attention of your potential and existing users.

-Target Audience Optimization
+Target audience optimization

-When your page gets 100+ fans, Facebook opens a new doorway for you.
-Which can be utilized to further improve and precise the criteria to target your audience.
-As per your business/product/service, you can select an audience on the basis of age, gender, etc. Hitting the relevant audience will brighten your chances to get new fans on its own.
+When your page gets 100+ fans, Facebook opens a new doorway for you which can be utilized to further improve and broaden the criteria to target your audience.
+As per your business/product/service, you can select an audience on the basis of age, gender, etc. Gaining the relevant audience will brighten your chances to get new fans on its own.

-Offer Giveaways
+Offer giveaways